01 of 12

 Niagara Falls, New York

-Niagara Falls is an interesting town, balancing two very different personas.
+Niagara Falls is an interesting town, balancing two different personas.
 On one hand, you have the connection to the natural wonder that makes regular appearances on travel bucket lists across the world.
 On the other hand, you have a town that's struggled to stay afloat for the past 60 years.

 Niagara Falls, New York is an economically depressed town that's definitely seen better days, and when most people think of the bustling town that surrounds it, they're thinking of Niagara Falls, Ontario.
 But don't discount this place just yet.
-Over the past few years, there has been a slow building momentum to bring this city back on top.
+Over the past few years, there has been slowly building momentum to bring this city back on top.
 Investment has funneled into the struggling downtown to make it vibrant again.

 There's also the beautiful state park that overlooks the iconic Falls that is the perfect spot for photographers to get the perfect shot.
 The obvious focus in this town is around the Falls with so many opportunities to experience its strength up close.
 The Cave of the Winds and the Observation Deck are perfect for vacationers looking to experience nature without trekking too far away from a city.
 There's also the Aquarium of Niagara and the Maid of the Mist, which have been bringing visitors to the area for years.Continue to 10 of 12 below.